bioconda/bioconda.github.io/_sources/developer/dockerfile-inventory.rst.txt

    container are copied over into the :file:`/usr/local` dir of a minimal *base container* (which does not even include conda).
-The extracted tests are run in the container as a final check (see notes below on :command:`--mulled-test`), and then the container is ready to upload to a container registry.
+The extracted tests are run in the container as a final check (see notes below on :command:`--mulled-build-and-test`), and then the container is ready to upload to a container registry.

 Why do we do it this way?
 The short answer is to ensure that all dependencies